yoshiioko/my-crypto-wallet/README.md

 # How to use it?

+## Step 1:
 Run:

 node 01_newAccount.js

-Run:
+## Step 2:

-node 02_restoreWallet.js "Generated Seed Phrase From Step 1 Here" 0 (e.g. this will return account at index 0)
+node 02_restoreWallet.js "Seed Phrase From Step 1 Goes Here"

-If executed correctly the Wallet addresses from Step 1 and Step 2 will be exact matches!
+Note: Wallet Addresses from Steps 1 & 2 should match exactly!

+## Step 3:

+node 03_send.js "Receiver Address" "Amount of Ether"

+Note: This command will fail on first execution because your local account will have no fund.
+Step 3 will output the account that needs to be funded with Devnet Ether!

 # Tutorial Link